What makes a master trust different?

 Lifestyle programmes

 The default solutions are accompanied by a number of lifestyle programmes that can be selected by members who have an idea of how they would like to take their pension savings.
-My Future and My Future Focus have options for members who intend to take a cash lump sum, buy an annuity or draw down an income from their pension pot.
+My Future and My Future Focus have options for members who intend to take a cash lump sum, buy an annuity or draw an income from their pension pot and leave the remainder invested.

-Members can choose to switch into any one of these options, as they approach their selected retirement date, confident that the ESG risks, such as climate change and diversity, will be considered no matter which option they choose.
+Members can choose to switch into any one of these options as they approach their selected retirement date, confident that ESG risks, such as climate change and the need to reduce carbon emissions, will be considered no matter which option they choose.

-The Chair of the Board of Trustees issues a statement each year, giving details of their review of “value for members” and other aspects of governance.
+The Chair of the Trustee Board issues a statement each year, giving details of their review of “value for members” and other aspects of governance.

-The Trustees of the Aviva Master Trust are required to publish an annual report setting out how they will manage climate risks on behalf of members.
+The Aviva Master Trust Trustee Board is required to publish an annual report setting out how it will manage climate risks on behalf of members.

 Statement of Investment Principles